codefresh-io/docs.codefresh.io/_docs/deployments/gitops/applications-dashboard.md

 max-width="50%"
 %}

+### Delete resources
+Delete specific resources in an application directly from the Codefresh UI.

+1. In the Codefresh UI, from the sidebar, under OPS, select **GitOps Apps**.
+1. From the Application dashboard, select the application with the resource to delete.
+1. From the context menu of the resource, select **Delete**.

+{% include
+image.html
+lightbox="true"
+file="/images/applications/current-state-delete-resource.png"
+url="/images/applications/current-state-delete-resource.png"
+alt="Current State: Delete an application resource" caption="Current State: Delete an application resource" max-width="50%"
+%}

 ### Health status for application resources
 View and monitor health status of the selected application's resources in the Current State tab, in Tree or List views.